ogdenpm/tool-src/doc/Tools.md

 The optional patch file has contains lines which are interpreted int one of two modes, PATCH and APPEND, with PATCH being the initial mode

-Unless part of a string, blanks are ignored and a punctuation symbol ends line processing
+Unless part of a string, blanks are ignored and other than as part of $START, a punctuation symbol ends line processing

 In PATCH mode each line starts with a patch address followed by any number of patch data values.
 In APPEND mode, only patch data values are supported; the patch address is implicit